-Figure 3: Distribution of NO3-N leaching under continuous maize, rotated maize, and rotated soy at different fertilizer N rates with mean values indicated by squares on the x-axes.
+Figure 3: Distribution of NO3-N leaching loads under continuous maize (yellow), rotated maize (maize rotated with soybean in a 2-year cycle) (blue), and rotated soybean (soybean rotated with maize in a 2-year cycle) (green) at different fertilizer N rates with mean values indicated by squares on the x-axes.
+The height of the peak at a given leaching load (x axis) corresponds to the prevalence of that load across site-years when 0, 56, 112, 168, 224, 250, or 300 kg N/ha (from top to bottom) is applied.
 For context, the average AONR for continuous maize was 111 kg N/ha and for rotated maize, 70 kg N/ha.